Autodesk Plans | Plans For Product Subscriptions | Autodesk

 Select companies may purchase an Enterprise Business Agreement.
 Please contact an Autodesk representative if you are interested in getting started.

 Visit the Autodesk Education Community, choose your preferred software and create an Autodesk account.
-When completing your educational profile, make sure that you select your educational role as "Student" or "Educator" and then proceed to confirm your eligibility for free access to the Autodesk Education plan.
+When completing your educational profile, be sure to select your educational role as “Student” or “Educator” and then proceed to confirm your eligibility for free access to the Autodesk Education plan.

-The Education plan replaces the 1-year single-user Educational licences previously granted to a student or educator for each Autodesk software title licenced through the Education Community.
+The Education plan replaces the 1-year single-user Educational licenses previously granted to a student or educator for each Autodesk software title licensed through the Education Community.

 Yes.
-Educators and qualified educational institution IT/lab administrators who meet eligibility criteria can continue to obtain 1-year renewable Educational multi-seat standalone and network licences through the Autodesk Education Community under applicable terms.
+Educators and qualified educational institution IT/lab administrators who meet eligibility criteria can continue to obtain 1-year renewable Educational multi-seat standalone and network licenses through the Autodesk Education Community under applicable terms.

 All plans are subject to terms and conditions.
 Please see Standard and Premium Terms of Use (US site).